-Interestingly, participant demographics show that the greatest demand for this assessment comes from the automotive supply base, with 88% of users specifically identifying their company as an automotive supplier.
+Interestingly, participant demographics show that the greatest demand for this assessment comes from the automotive supply base, with 88 percent of users specifically identifying their company as an automotive supplier.

-Furthermore, the majority of participants (78%) are from the North American region, though data reflects increasing engagement in areas of Asia, Europe, and South America.
+Furthermore, the majority of participants (78 percent) are from the North American region, though data reflects increasing engagement in areas of Asia, Europe, and South America.
 Including Africa, average scores are relatively consistent across the five continents where the assessment tool is being used.
-Only a 5% spread separates the highest scoring region, Asia, from the slightly lower average score in South America.
+Only a 5 percent spread separates the highest scoring region, Asia, from the slightly lower average score in South America.

 Just over 3,000 exams have been completed in the U.S., in addition to 738 in Mexico and 464 in Canada.
 Individuals in China and India completed 204 and 190 exams respectively, while Brazil, the UK, Germany, France, and Thailand rounded out the top ten responding countries.

 Along with participation, test scores have also improved over time, setting a positive trend, and further emphasizing the importance of these core tools.
-The most significant increase is evident with APQP/PPAP, where the average score has increased from 71% in 2012, to 75% today.
-Based on average scores, FMEA is the strongest core tool in the industry at nearly 78%, while MSA is the weakest, at 66%.
+The most significant increase is evident with APQP/PPAP, where the average score has increased from 71 percent in 2012, to 75 percent today.
+Based on average scores, FMEA is the strongest core tool in the industry at nearly 78 percent, while MSA is the weakest, at 66 percent.
 This disparity proves there is still work to be done.

 To ensure that these scores continue to improve, AIAG offers a partner resource to the assessment: the Core Tools Overview eLearning.
 This training module, which is free for AIAG members, allows participants to work at their own pace, and uses periodic testing to ensure comprehension.
-On the benefit of the eLearning resource, Brian Martensen, AIAG’s Sr. Program Manager of Quality Products & Services notes that “in most cases there is noticeable improvement in the average scores after completing the eLearning class.”
+On the benefit of the eLearning resource, Brian Martensen, AIAG’s senior program manager of quality products & services notes that “in most cases there is noticeable improvement in the average scores after completing the eLearning class.”

 AIAG offers these complimentary tools in conjunction with training classes to support ongoing industry objectives pertaining to consistency of knowledge and practices.
-For more information on the Core Tools Self-Assessment, eLearning, visit http://go.aiag.org/core-tools, or join us for the AIAG Quality Summit, September 19-20, at the Suburban Collection Showplace in Novi, MI.
+For more information on the Core Tools Self-Assessment, eLearning, visit http://go.aiag.org/core-tools or join us for the AIAG Quality Summit, September 19-20, at the Suburban Collection Showplace in Novi, Michigan.